Variational views for self-supervised learning in radio astronomy: Discussions

 Reconstructions with $\beta$ = 2.3 (Fig.~\ref{fig:rgz_23_rec}) maintained the essential two-component FR II morphology while allowing controlled variability.
 The model reliably reproduced symmetric double lobes and their orientation, with differences emerging gradually as variance increased.
 Generated sources (Fig.~\ref{fig:rgz_23_gen}) exhibited a continuum of compact to extended morphologies, including mild brightness asymmetries and diffuse emission consistent with physical variability across the population.

-Overall, both models demonstrate that moderate $\beta$ values yield latent spaces capable of producing morphologically stable yet semantically flexible reconstructions and generations.
+Overall, the $\beta$-VAE demonstrates that moderate $\beta$ values yield latent spaces capable of producing morphologically stable yet semantically flexible reconstructions and generations.
 Variance governs the degree of diversity within these spaces, slow variance ensures fidelity to the input, while higher variance explores plausible structural variability, confirming that the $\beta$-VAE framework effectively captures the generative continuum of radio galaxy morphologies.